 ● Magic Keyboard

 Apple's smallest professional computer is nearing its inevitable redesign after the 16-inch MacBook Pro received a screen-size update in late 2019.
-A new 13-inch MacBook Pro with Apple Silicon released in November, putting into question when a 14-inch MacBook Pro could potentially launch in 2021.
+A new 13-inch MacBook Pro with Apple Silicon was released in November which puts the "14-inch MacBook Pro" launch into question.

 "14-inch MacBook Pro" Potential Features